TIBCOSoftware/snappydata/docs/deployment.md

 # Overview
-In this section, the various modes available for collocation of related data and computation is discussed.
+In this section, the various modes available for colocation of related data and computation is discussed.

 You can run the SnappyData store in the following modes:

 * [Local Mode](#localmode): Used mainly for development, where the client application, the executors, and data store are all running in the same JVM

-* [Embedded SnappyData Store Mode](#embeddedmode): The Spark computations and in-memory data store run collocated in the same JVM
+* [Embedded SnappyData Store Mode](#embeddedmode): The Spark computations and in-memory data store run colocated in the same JVM

 * [SnappyData Smart Connector Mode](#connectormode): Allows you to work with the SnappyData store cluster from any compatible Spark distribution